eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 }
 ~~~

-We could then make use of a depende injection container to map a specific implementation to the required interface.
+We could then make use of a dependency injection container to map a specific implementation to the required interface.
 To make things simpler I have added an `IRandomNumberConsumer` interface as well, even though most DI containers should be able to register concrete types without an interface.
 In logical terms we would then register our components in our container as follows:

 ~~~ c#
 var container = new MyDependencyContainerOfChoice();